 The problem with grease clogs is that even when they congeal they are fairly soft.
 You can easily push through one with a drain snake and mistake that as meaning the clog is resolved.
 Unfortunately there may still be grease lining the walls of the pipes and it will build back up before long.
 Store your grease and fat in a can or jar.
 Freeze it and dispose of it in the garbage to avoid drain clogs.

-For more information about drain clogs and how grease can affect your drains, call JD Plumbing.
+For more information about drain clogs and how grease can affect your drains, call JD Plumbing, Heating & Air Conditioning.
 We look forward to helping you be a more responsible homeowner.
 Contact us today to schedule plumbing service in Raleigh.